Fiserv/universal-commerce/recipes/MIT.md

 # Merchant Initiated Transactions (MIT)

-Merchant initiated transactions (MIT) give the merchant the ability to run recurring payments and subscriptions to sell product or services on a scheduled or unscheduled basis.
-This model allows Merchants to receive payment on time and minimize the efforts for the customer.
+Merchant initiated transactions (MIT) give merchants the ability to run recurring payments and subscriptions to sell product or services on a scheduled or unscheduled basis.
+This model allows Merchants to receive payment on time and minimize efforts for the customer.
 Merchant initiated transactions are similar to regular customer-initiated transactions, with small differences, which this guide will cover.
 To run a merchant-initiated transaction, a few indicators must added to the payload sent to uCom.

-These indicators will be used by the network to mitigate fraud, transaction id will be provided by uCom, in the initial transaction.

 ## initial Request

-The Initial request is the very first request when uCom provides `NETWORK_TRANSACTION_ID` in its response.
+The Initial request is the very first request where uCom provides the `NETWORK_TRANSACTION_ID` in its response.
 This request is supposed to be used only if merchant doesn't have the `NETWORK_TRANSACTION_ID` stored.

-The Initial transaction can be card verification, auth or sale transaction with STORED_CREDENTIAL_INDICATOR = INITIAL, SCHEDULE_INDICATOR = SCHEDULED and TRANSACTION_INITIATION_INDICATOR = MIT-RECURRING
+The Initial transaction can be card verification, auth or sale transaction with `STORED_CREDENTIAL_INDICATOR` = `INITIAL`, `SCHEDULE_INDICATOR` = `SCHEDULED` and `TRANSACTION_INITIATION_INDICATOR` = `MIT-RECURRING`.

 Networks like VISA prefer the original NETWORK_TRANSACTION_ID for fraud detection purposes and may reject transactions if that is not submitted on all subsequent transactions.